 - Nº1 advice is to wash your hands frequently

 - Do not touch your face (eyes, nose, and mouth)

-- Sneeze into a disposable tissue and throw it away.
+- Sneeze or cough into your elbow or into a disposable tissue and throw it away.

-Health: If YOU are in Good Health YOU will Resist Disease.
+If YOU are in Good Health YOU are more likely to Resist Disease

 - Keep your immune system strong.
 Here are various ways of boosting your immunity.

 - Keep a clear mind; take a walk in nature, learn deep breathing and relax.

 - Listen to bird music; research show that again, connecting with nature and listening to the chirping and singing of birds helps a great deal with anxiety.